The PhD educational program is defined by the requirements which must be fulfilled by graduate students to achieve the Research Doctorate degree.

 The main lines of the program are stable enough and are as follows:

 The normal duration of the PhD program is of three years.
-However, if the doctoral dissertation requires further work or if there are other serious reasons, the Rector, with the approval of the PhD program Faculty Committee, may authorize postponing the deadline of the dissertation presentation by one year (not extending the fellowship).
+If the doctoral dissertation requires further work it is possible postponing the deadline of the thesis presentation by no more than 6 months (not extending the fellowship).

 The official language of the program is English.
 All courses specifically offered for the PhD program are given in English.
 The final dissertation or thesis must be written in English.
 The intermediate reports and seminars must be in English.